RexxLA/rexx-repository/ARB/standards/work-in-progress/document/configuration.md

 where:

-How is one of 'FUNCTION' or 'SUBROUTINE' and indicates how the external routine is to be invoked.
+* `How` is one of `'FUNCTION'` or `'SUBROUTINE'` and indicates how the external routine is to be invoked.

-NameType is a specification of whether the name was provided as a symbol or as a string literal.
+* `NameType` is a specification of whether the name was provided as a symbol or as a string literal.
   Name is the name of the routine to be invoked.

-Environment is an environment value with the same components as on API_ Start.
+* `Environment` is an environment value with the same components as on `API_Start`.

-Arguments is a specification of the arguments to the routine, with the same components as on API Start.
+* `Arguments` is a specification of the arguments to the routine, with the same components as on API Start.

-Streams is a specification of the default streams, with the same components as on API_ Start.
+* `Streams` is a specification of the default streams, with the same components as on `API_Start`.

-Traps is the list of traps to be used in processing, with the same components as on API_ Start.
+* `Traps` is the list of traps to be used in processing, with the same components as on `API_Start`.

 #### Semantics:

 Invoke an external routine.
-Set {Outcome to the result of the external routine, or set the indicator of the completion response to 'D' if the external routine did not provide a result.
+Set `#Outcome` to the result of the external routine, or set the indicator of the completion response to `'D'` if the external routine did not provide a result.

-If this function is unable to locate the routine the indicator of the completion response is 'U'.
-As a result SYNTAX condition 43.1 is raised implicitly.
+If this function is unable to locate the routine the indicator of the completion response is `'U'`.
+As a result `SYNTAX` condition `43.1` is raised implicitly.

-If How indicated that a result from the routine was required but the routine did not provide one the indicator of the completion response is 'H'.
-As a result SYNTAX condition 44.1 is raised implicitly.
+If `How` indicated that a result from the routine was required but the routine did not provide one the indicator of the completion response is `'H'`.
+As a result `SYNTAX` condition `44.1` is raised implicitly.

-If How indicated that a result from the routine was required but the routine provided one that was too long (see #Limit_String in nnn) the indicator of the completion response is 'L'.
-As a result SYNTAX condition 52 is raised implicitly.
+If `How` indicated that a result from the routine was required but the routine provided one that was too long (see `#Limit_String` in nnn) the indicator of the completion response is `'L'`.
+As a result `SYNTAX` condition `52` is raised implicitly.

-If the routine failed in a way not indicated by some other indicator the indicator of the completion response is 'F'.
-As a result SYNTAX condition 40.1 is raised implicitly.
+If the routine failed in a way not indicated by some other indicator the indicator of the completion response is `'F'`.
+As a result `SYNTAX` condition `40.1` is raised implicitly.

 ### Config_ExternalMethod

-OOI has external classes explicitly via the ::CLASS abc EXTERNAL mechanism.
-Analogy with classic would also allow the subject of ::REQUIRES to be coded in non-Rexx.
-However ::REQUIRES subject is coded, we need to gather in knowledge of its method names because of the search algorithm that determines which method is called.
+OOI has external classes explicitly via the `::CLASS abc EXTERNAL` mechanism.
+Analogy with classic would also allow the subject of `::REQUIRES` to be coded in non-Rexx.
+However `::REQUIRES` subject is coded, we need to gather in knowledge of its method names because of the search algorithm that determines which method is called.
 Hence reasonable that the ultimate external call is to a method.
-Perhaps combine Config_ExternalRoutine with Config_ExternalMethod.
+Perhaps combine `Config_ExternalRoutine` with `Config_ExternalMethod`.

 There is a terminology clash on "environment".
 Perhaps easiest to change the classic to "address_environment".
 (And make it part of new "environment"?)